Invitation to Bidders

 Notice is hereby given that the Cranberry Township Board of Supervisors, Butler County, 2525 Rochester Road, Suite 400, Cranberry Township, PA 16066-6499, will accept sealed bids for the following contract:

-Provide all labor, materials, equipment and supervision necessary for the addition of a Pickleball Air Dome at Graham Park.
-Project also includes relocation of the existing tennis courts to the existing basketball courts and the construction of a new basketball court, as more clearly specified in the Contract Documents.
+Provide all labor, materials, equipment and supervision necessary for the conversion of the existing tennis courts into Pickleball Courts and site preparation for future air dome.
+The Project also includes the relocation of the existing tennis courts to the existing basketball courts and the construction of a new basketball court, as more clearly specified in the Contract Documents.

 Bidding documents are available at no cost on PennBid (www.pennbid.net).
 Proposals shall be submitted upon forms provided by the Township.